PrarthanaKannan1/PrarthanaKannan1.github.io/Guessing.md

 6. **Compare** - The game will compare the randomly generated number from the computer and the number guess by the player and checks if it lower, higher, or the same.
 7. **Too Low** - A message saying, "Guess is too low" will pop-up
 8. **Too High** - A message saying, "Guess is too high" will pop-up
-9. **Correct** - If the guess matches the computer's number a message saying "You Win!" will pop-up and the game ends.
+9. **Correct** - If the guess matches the computer's number a message saying "Correct!
+You Win!" will pop-up and the game ends.
 10. **End** - The game stops after the correct number is guessed.